 To make the energy saving decision, it is necessary for MDAS consumer to determine which EE KPI related factor(s) (e.g., traffic load, end-to-end latency, active UE numbers, etc) are affected or potentially affected.
 The MDAS producer can utilize historical data to predict the efficiency KPI related factors (e.g., load variation of cells at some future time, etc).
 The prediction result of these information can then be used by operators to make energy-saving decision to guarantee the service experience.

+Energy efficiency analysis can be for a specific domain or for cross-domain.
+The two levels of MDAS producers work in a coordinated way to analyse energy efficiency.
+Domain-level MDAS producers analyse energy efficiency within a specific domain (CN or RAN).
+Cross-domain MDAS producer may use the domain-level energy efficiency analysis as input to analysis of end-to-end energy efficiency.

 The MDAS producer may also provide energy saving related recommendation to the MDAS consumer, The MDAS consumer may take the recommendations into account for making energy saving decisions.
 After the recommendations have been executed, the MDA producer may start evaluating and further analyzing network management data to optimize the recommendations.

 Editor’s Note: The energy saving related recommendation and the current energy saving state of cell are both necessary for consumer.
 The current energy saving state of cell can be discussed in the future.